 I receive emails on this topic on a pretty regular basis.
 The misspelling of names.
 I get it as I have first-hand experience with this situation.
-I receive emails all the time from folks who spell my name incorrectly.
+I receive emails all the time from folks who misspell my name.
 As well as what name I go by.

-Those who contact me about this topic not only want to know how to handle the incorrect spelling of their name but how to correct the sender as well.
+Those who contact me about this topic want to know how to handle the incorrect spelling of their name and how to correct the sender.
 Especially when their signature file or the From field clearly shows the correct spelling of their name.
 So why do the senders still misspell their names?

 It’s due to an increasingly common occurrence nowadays — lack of attention to detail.
-Next comes what is the best way to correct the sender?
+Next comes the best way to correct the sender.
 And, should they even correct the sender?

 Email Etiquette = Spelling Names as Displayed

-Most are so concerned about what they want to say that they do not pay attention to details.
+Most are so concerned about what they want to say that they ignore details.
 One of them being the correct spelling of the name of the person they are emailing.

-I do not believe there is any animus in spelling your name incorrectly.
-This is simply an error that in itself reflects the sender’s inability to pay attention to something as important as how someone spells their name.
+I do not believe there is any animosity in misspelling your name.
+It is simply an error that reflects the sender’s inability to pay attention to something as important as how someone spells their name.

 This is certainly not the type of error you want to make if you are serious about building relationships.
 Or making a positive impression.